Renting in Augusta, GA: What Tenants Need to Know

 For affordability and established neighborhoods, Martinez and Central Augusta deliver solid value.
 These areas feature mature tree-lined streets, well-established communities, and closer proximity to downtown Augusta.
 You'll find a mix of traditional homes and garden apartments with character and history.

-Military families and those working at Fort Eisenhower often find Grovetown and Evans particularly convenient due to commute times.
+Military families and those working at Fort Gordon often find Grovetown and Evans particularly convenient due to commute times.
 Many landlords in these areas cater to military renters with flexible lease terms, including shorter 6-month or even month-to-month options.
-Understanding your proximity to Fort Eisenhower can help you narrow down neighborhoods that match your lifestyle and commute.
+Understanding your proximity to Fort Gordon can help you narrow down neighborhoods that match your lifestyle and commute.

 What to Expect in the Application Process